Shaun Johnson: Background

-Johnson was born in Auckland, New Zealand, and his mother is Laotian and his father is a New Zealander.
+Johnson was born in Auckland, New Zealand, his mother is Laotian and his father is a New Zealander.

-From Whangaparaoa, Johnson attended Orewa College and played many sports, including basketball and rugby union, but made his name playing touch and Australian rules football.
-He represented New Zealand in both touch and Australian rules football and played rugby union in his school's First XV.
+From the Whangaparāoa Peninsula, Johnson attended Whangaparaoa Primary School, as well as Orewa College, and played many sports, including basketball, rugby union and Australian rules football (representing New Zealand at Under 16 level), but made his name playing touch and Rugby League.
+He represented New Zealand in both touch and Rugby League and played rugby union in his school's First XV.

 Playing career

 Early years

 Johnson played for the Hibiscus Coast Raiders in the Auckland Rugby League competition before being signed by the New Zealand Warriors in 2009.

 Johnson started his professional career playing for the Junior Warriors in the Toyota Cup.
 In March 2009, league great Andrew Johns commented: "I haven't been this excited about a player in a long time."
 Johns was referring to the first time he saw Stacey Jones play, which was in 1995, when Stacey was a junior.
 Johnson spent the 2009 and 2010 seasons with the Junior Warriors and played 45 matches, scoring 25 tries, 159 goals and 4 field goals to finish his Toyota Cup career with 422 points.
 Johnson made his NSW Cup debut for the Auckland Vulcans in 2010 and also represented the Junior Kiwis that year.
 His final Toyota Cup match was being part of the Junior Warriors winning the 2010 Grand Final.